In this article, I share my opinion on what motivates nature photographers, perhaps from a perspective not often considered.

 Male Northern Harrier Drops Vole to Juvenile

 When photographing nature you eventually experience moments of awe – when you witness nature’s beauty, power, or mysteries on display.
 When you capture those moments, you are creating.
-Framing, exposure, depth of field, shutter speed, cropping – they are all creative tools used to present your interpretation of your experience or to present what nature has offered with as much fidelity as possible.
+Framing, exposure, depth of field, shutter speed, cropping – they are all creative tools used to present your interpretation of your experience or, as I prefer, to present what nature has offered with as much fidelity as possible.
+Especially when capturing high speed action photography of moments that occur too quick for the naked eye.

 Pied-billed Grebe Adult Meeting Chick